 Moderator: Frank McGee (NBC); panel: Alvin Spivak (UPI), Harold Levy (Newsday), Edward P. Morgan (ABC), and Paul Niven (CBS)

 Format: Eight-minute opening statements, each questioned in turn with optional rebuttal; three-minute closing.

 Setting: Nixon's team complained that the old set was "cold and stark."
 NBC, the host of the second debate, called in representatives from the two campaigns beforehand to show them the "warm" stage they had prepared using "brown earth tones."
 The dais was shaped "like a large boomerang," according to the New York Times.
-Each candidate had a stool behind a lectern on either side of Frank McGee, the moderator.
+Each candidate had a stool behind a lecturn on either side of Frank McGee, the moderator.
 Behind the candidates were two US flags.
 During the debate, the news cameras shifted from the speaking candidate to the listening candidate for "reaction shots."
 [10/7/1960]

 Kennedy arrived at the studio first (6:28) and had two complaints.
 First, the temperature in the room was just 64 degrees, which was intended to lessen Nixon's perspiration.
-JFK also found that the lighting on the two lecterns was different.
+JFK also found that the lighting on the two lecturns was different.
 He complained about these issues.
 The staff moved the thermostat to 70 degrees and changed the lighting as JFK requested.

 Nixon arrived second (6:52).
 The New York Times recorded that this time "the vice President wore what was described as 'a mild amount of make-up' " in comparison to the "pancake" make-up he wore in the first debate.
 [NYT 10/8/1960]